Observed Patterns of Surface Solar Irradiance under Cloudy and Clear-sky Conditions: Methodology and campaigns

 \subsubsection{Cosine response}

 Given a solar zenith angle $\rm \theta$, the horizontally measured signal strength of a constant light source $\rm Q$ as function of $\theta$ would ideally be $\rm Q$ $\cdot$ cos($\theta$), see also Figure \ref{fig:scheme_rad}.
 In practise, there is an increasing relative underestimation of irradiance for high $\theta$ in our instrument (Figure \ref{fig:scheme_rad}a), referred to as the cosine response, for which we correct in post processing.
-While this cosine response correction is in principle a function of cos($\theta$), the triad sensor design results in a unique response curve for each subsensor, despite the diffuser, which is also a function of the orientation of the sensor with respect to the sun.
-This means the sensor orientation is important to keep constant throughout a measurement campaign, and ideally all sensors in a network are placed in the same orientation to minimize the variations among sensors.
-Only the variation between subgroups in cosine response is relevant for the derivation of spectral products, which depend on the ratio between wavelengths, discussed in Section \ref{sec:spcalib}.
+While this cosine response correction is in principle a function of cos($\theta$) as well, the triad sensor design results in a unique response curve for each subsensor, despite the diffuser, which is also a function of the orientation of the sensor with respect to the sun.
+This means that the sensor orientation is important to keep constant throughout a measurement campaign, and ideally all sensors in a network are placed in the same orientation to minimise variations among sensors.
+The variation in cosine response between subgroups is relevant for the usability of the ratio between spectral bands, of which we make use in Sections \ref{sec:spectral} and \ref{sec:wva}, as these bands can be on different subgroups.
+This generally limits the use of spectral analyses to zenith angles of about 65 degrees or below.
+Relative errors in spectrally integrated irradiance will also become pronounced at zenith angles of 75 or higher.